Mundara

 Mundara is a village located in the Bali tehsil of Pali district of Rajasthan state.
+Before it was formally founded, other were various settlement in the area which fell under the Jagir of the Rajput Clan KARNOT RATHORE who still reside in the central part of the village at a location called KARNOT RAWLA.

 Demographics

 Mundara village has lower literacy rate compared to Rajasthan.
 In 2011, literacy rate of Mundara village was 63.31% compared to 66.11% of Rajasthan.
 In Mundara Male literacy stands at 75.83% while female literacy rate was 52.47%.